 - Irrational Hatred: In "Bear Trapped", Cricket talks about how bears are a menace that could destroy the city if left unchecked.
 Moments later, he casually admits that he's never actually encountered a bear before, making his dislike of them completely unfounded.

 - Jerkass: The waiter in "Fill Bill".
-He refuses to believe Bill when he says he's not a tourist, and talks him into ordering the biggest meal in the menu, so he can watch Bill try to stomach it all (which makes it very satisfying when he gets caught in the flood when Cricket breaks the octopi tank, washing him out to the docks outside).
+He refuses to believe Bill when he says he's not a tourist, and talks him into ordering the biggest and most exotic meal on the menu, so he can watch Bill try to stomach it all (which makes it very satisfying when he gets caught in the flood when Cricket breaks the octopi tank, washing him out to the docks outside).

 - Kids Shouldn't Watch Horror Films: Parodied in "Rated Cricket", where Cricket wants to see a movie titled Kiss of Death, which from the poster looks like an action-horror movie about a motorcycle riding skeleton.
 When he finally sneaks into the movie, however, he finds it's actually a Paranormal Romance about a woman in love with the skeleton.
 Cricket is horrified, not by the violence or gore he was expecting, but by all the kissing, both on screen and in the theater.